andalanaldi/week-1-andalanaldi/README.md

 In the end, there will be a button which is located at the bottom before copyright.

 There is an **update** that **animation and audio** are added to this site.
-Hence please do not block audio when the site is opened. **Nevertheless, audio mostly cannot be played in chromium based browser.
-The audio still could be opened in Mozilla Firefox browser.**
+Hence please do not block audio when the site is opened. **Nevertheless, audio mostly cannot be played in chromium based browser due to setings.** Hence, Please modify settings in Google chrome browser by :
+1. Open Chrome. .
+2. At the top right, click More.
+Settings.
+3. Click Privacy and security.
+Site Settings.
+Sound.
+4. Select the option you want as your default setting. or,
+5. On Privacy and security click Additional content settings then choose sound.
+6. Add this site URL to **Allowed to play sound**.
+7. Refresh this site the Voila!
+The sound audio from this site will be played.

+The audio still could be opened in Mozilla Firefox browser wit settings modification.**